WHNS

-WHNS (channel 21), branded on air as Fox Carolina, is a television station licensed to Greenville, South Carolina, United States, broadcasting Fox network programming to Upstate South Carolina and Western North Carolina.
-Owned by Gray Television, the station maintains studios on Interstate Court (just northwest of Interstate 85) in Greenville, and its transmitter is located atop Slick Rock Mountain in Transylvania County, North Carolina (5 mi southeast of Brevard).
+WHNS (channel 21), branded Fox Carolina, is a television station licensed to Greenville, South Carolina, United States, serving as the Fox affiliate for Upstate South Carolina and Western North Carolina.
+It is owned by Gray Media alongside Hendersonville, North Carolina–licensed low-power Telemundo affiliate WDKT-LD (channel 31).
+The two stations share studios on Interstate Court (just northwest of Interstate 85) in Greenville; WHNS' transmitter is located atop Slick Rock Mountain in Transylvania County, North Carolina (5 mi southeast of Brevard).

 History

 Channel 21 license prior to 1979

 WHNS operates on the oldest active television station license in the market, though the connection is indirect.
 WISE-TV launched in Asheville, North Carolina, on August 2, 1953.
 Broadcasting on channel 62, it was a primary NBC affiliate which also carried programs from ABC, CBS, and DuMont.
 ABC and DuMont moved to WLOS (channel 13) when that station signed on in September 1954.
 In 1967, the station changed its call letters to WANC-TV; the next year, it dropped its remaining NBC programming as its ownership brought a cable system to Asheville.
 WANC-TV moved from channel 62 to 21 in 1971, airing a limited amount of Christian television programming throughout the 1970s by simulcasting WGGS-TV in Greenville.
 The owner of WANC-TV, Thoms Broadcasting, reached a deal to sell WANC-TV to the owners of WGGS-TV in 1977; the Federal Communications Commission (FCC) forced the deal's demise in January 1979, saying that, as WGGS-TV could move to a transmitter site from which it could also serve Asheville, the ownership of two stations would be a wasteful use of spectrum.